Save time with unbiased, independent feedback on vendor solutions.

 We suggest taking the time to profile the leaders and meet with as many as possible to understand their fears, aspirations for the company and their individual role on the board.
 Who are the de facto board business, technical and risk experts?
 How can

 you tune the message so it has impact with those leaders?

 Understand your company’s legal and regulatory requirements as they relate to security.
 How does security relate to the principles and mission of your company?
 Build strong partnerships with your chief privacy officer, regulatory leader and legal

 key players.
 Also, it’s worth knowing the key security threats, including, but not limited to those:

-Treat your information security presentation to the board [link to blog post titled: Educating the Board of Directors on Information Security] as a basis for a dialog.
+Treat your information security presentation to the board as a basis for a dialog.
 CISOs should consider preparing the deck and content collaboratively with two

 to four top leaders (typically the CIO, head of audit, CFO, etc.).
 Regulatory and industry compliance is assumed and not usually covered, unless there is special attention or notice to the board required.
 However, a good top-level message typically

 With that foundation in place, your board reports and dialogs can focus on the progress of the projects and note any changes in the threat landscape that might alter your project priorities.

 The CISO must ensure everyone has a common understanding of terms like security, risk, threat, etc. If any are used in critical aspects of the business, the CISO should consider adapting the definitions so they will be recognized by all.
 For example,

 if safety is a critical element in the business and there is a set of terms used by the safety organization, make sure your definitions of security, risk and threat are easily related to those established uses.
 A few starting points are: